 Sheikh Zayed Grand Mosque Abu Dhabi over Eid

-The Grand Mosque operates with a strict dress code for visitors.
+The Sheikh Zayed Grand Mosque operates with a strict dress code for visitors.

 Since COVID, the ability to hire a free abaya or Kandura has been suspended for health and safety reasons.
-You will need to ensure you are appropriately dressed for the Grand Mosque before arriving, or within the grounds of the Grand Mosque these is now a small souq (market) where inexpensive clothing can be bought.
+You will need to ensure you are appropriately dressed for the Grand Mosque before arriving, or within the grounds of the Grand Mosque.

 If you are unable to attend the Grand Mosque in person, you can Follow the live feed for Tarawih Prayer here.